pyOpenSci/python-package-guide/TRANSLATING.md

 ### What happens when a string has changed in the original English text?

-If a string has changed in the original English text, it will be marked as `fuzzy` in the translation file.
-Contributors working on the translation will review the fuzzy entries and make any necessary changes to ensure it is accurate.
+If a string has changed in the original English version, it will be marked as `fuzzy` in the translation file the next time it is updated (`nox -s update-translations`).
+Contributors working on the translation can then review the fuzzy entries and make the necessary changes to ensure it is accurate, before removing the `fuzzy` tag.

 ### How do I handle links in the translated text?